Amid fears of Greek controls, Cyprus shows restrictions are bearable

 "It wasn't only a banking crisis in Iceland, but they had their currency to defend, and capital controls were trying to do two jobs at the same time," said Fiona Mullen of Sapienta, an economic consultancy.
 "In Cyprus is was just a matter of defending liquidity.
 The main impact was psychological on people, but it didn't really stop the circulation of money," she said.

-Cypriot authorities are in the second year of an EU and IMF mandated reform programme in return for 10 billion euros in bailout funds, and expect to exit the programme in early 2016.
+Cypriot authorities are in the second year of an EU and IMF mandated reform program in return for 10 billion euros in bailout funds, and expect to exit the program in early 2016.

 Cyprus returned to growth in the first quarter of this year for the first time since 2011, and officials say they may not need all the bailout money.